dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 ## Why Use a REST API?

-Most of the popular companies today use REST APIs for their applications, including Facebook, YouTube, Twitter, Google, and others.
+Most popular companies today use REST APIs for their applications, including Facebook, YouTube, Twitter, Google, and others.

 But why REST?